Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Unbreakable

 At level 20 your spirit is impossible to break, and you seem to recover as you ward off blow after blow.
-Whenever you prevent damage that you would have taken through either the Block reaction or via absorption regain half that much life.
+Whenever you prevent damage with the Block reaction, gain half that much life.

 # Causes